Jasper Productivity Solutions

 Waiting Time

 Keep note cards in your briefcase so you can use waiting time to send thank-you notes to people who've helped you.
+People are pretty tired of email by now, so receiving a card by postal mail is refreshing and appreciated.
 Or drop the newsletters and magazines you've been meaning to read into your briefcase -- you can even read while waiting on line at the post office.

 Appointments

 If someone repeatedly cancels appointments at the last minute, try to avoid dealing with that person.
 Unless they're crucially important, drop them.
 If it's a client, ask yourself if your time wouldn't be better spent courting new clients.
-(Even if it's your biggest client this is still worth considering.)
-You may be willing to humor them, but if they waste so much of your time you can't develop new business, where will you be if this client dries up?
+If they waste enough of your time that it interferes with your ability to develop new business, where will you be if this client dries up?

 If you meet with people outside your office, leave if they keep you waiting more than 10 minutes.
 You can do this with just about everyone besides your boss.
 Or a less drastic approach is to meet them in your office instead of off-site, so if you're kept waiting you can work while you wait.
 Better yet, see how many of your meetings can be held on the phone instead of in person.